-In alpha, dxw digital worked with the Repairs Contact Centre, other relevant internal staff, and residents to understand and validate the user needs of a new online service.
-Based on this work, a prototype service was developed and tested with users.
+In alpha, our team worked with the Repairs Contact Centre, staff and residents to understand the user needs of a new online service.
+Based on what we learned, we then developed a prototype service that was tested with users.

-In beta, dxw digital developed and launched Report a Repair and made it available to real users.
-The early data showed that 30% of repairs reported in the online service did not require a call to the Repairs Contact Centre with residents successfully booking their own appointments.
+In beta, we developed and launched Report a Repair and made it available more widely to real users.
+Early data showed that 30% of repairs reported in the online service didn’t require a call to the Repairs Contact Centre, with residents successfully booking their own appointments.